prettier/prettier/changelog_unreleased/TEMPLATE.md

 6. Change ```jsx to your language.
 For example, ```yaml.

-7. Change the `// Input` and `// Prettier` comments to the comment syntax of your language.
-For example, `# Input`.

-8. Choose some nice input example code.
+7. Choose some nice input example code.
 Paste it along with the output before and after your PR.

 -->